AnaghaDAnanth/flask-cf-deployed/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To run this project, make sure the public IP provided by ngrok is active.
 If so, trigger the Jenkins build by making a change in the repo.
+Once the build has completed and the app has been deployed, use [this link](https://apppy-happy-antelope-yr.cfapps.eu10.hana.ondemand.com/sentimentAnalysis) to navigate to the application.

 ### Basic Workflow